Hyfred/Hyfred.github.io/_pages/about.md

   - /about.html
 ---

 I’m Hongye, a Master student at Imperial College London.
 I like outdoor activities and enjoy reading and collecting.
+My CV is available [here](https://hyfred.github.io/files/CV.pdf).

 My research interest
 ======